From Found to Cited: An Analysis of ChatGPT Ranking Factors (400K Pages Studied)

 Content-Answer Fit measures how closely your content aligns with ChatGPT's own response style.
 When your page structure, tone, and phrasing mirror how ChatGPT writes, your probability of being cited increases significantly.
 It's about matching the AI's explanatory patterns.

-How was this ChatGPT ranking study conducted?
+How was this ChatGPT ranking factors study conducted?

 We analyzed over 400,000 URLs across 10,000 queries using ChatGPT APIs.
 Each prompt was repeated 10 times for statistical significance.
 We extracted 70+ features per page and trained a machine learning model that achieved 74% F1 score in predicting citations.